By Herman F. Bozenhardt and Erich H. Bozenhardt

 This article is the first of a two-part series that discusses liposomes from the process equipment and implementation viewpoint.
 The key focus here is to look at older liposome process requirements that are being adapted to a more modern approach using single-use systems (SUSs), as well as micro particle collision mixing systems, and highlight new processes that are being considered for the next generation of therapies.

 The process to develop and encapsulate a liposomal-based pharmaceutical has several major steps.

 Material Dispensing, Dissolution, And Solution Sequencing

-The liposome is created by dissolving the raw lipids in ethanol (generally) and impacting them physically to create a liposome particle between 50 nm and 125 nm.
+The liposome is created by dissolving the raw lipids in ethanol (generally) and impacting them physically to create a liposome particle between 50 nm and 100 nm.
 The size range is dependent on the product’s target organ in the body and the physical biology required.
 The method always begins with a stable emulsion of water, solvents, and dissolved lipids.
-There are three methods of the lipid transformation:
+There are several methods of lipid transformation:

 Liposomal Solution Purification